Get Legal and Tax Updates for France?

 The France visas bureaucracy has a reputation for being strict and for good reason.
 Here's what you'll need in terms of documents:

-• Valid passport with at least 15 months validity beyond your planned arrival
+• Valid passport with at least 15 months validity beyond your planned departure date

 • Passport photos meeting ICAO standards